craigfrancis/php-is-literal-rfc/readme.md

 ### Other Functions

 **Why not support other string functions?** It would make the implementation far too complicated.
-For example `strtoupper()` might seem reasonable, but its output varies based on the current locale (no longer a string written by the developer); and functions like `str_shuffle()` would create unpredictable results.
+For example `strtoupper()` might seem reasonable, but its output varies based on the current locale (no longer a string written by the developer); and functions like `str_shuffle()` would create unpredictable results ;-)

 ### Int/Float/Boolean Values